 We don’t.
 At the moment, the development of the website is entirely voluntary.
 The money comes from our own pockets.

 Do you hate Microsoft?

-No. (though the opposite is probably true).
-We simply believe that proprietary software is hurting our society.
+No. We simply believe that proprietary software is hurting our society.
 If Microsoft abandon restrictive licensing clauses and adopt open formats, we will happily remove our Windows page.
 We are not an anti-Microsoft organization, but instead focus on freedom in software.

-I’d like to switch to Linux but I don’t know if….
+I’d like to switch to GNU/Linux but I don’t know if….